lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 ..  container:: figurelegend

-    (a) Potential energy, :math:`U`, of the binary mixture as a function of the step during energy minimization.
+    Figure: (a) Potential energy, :math:`U`, of the binary mixture as a function of the step during energy minimization.
     (b) Potential energy, :math:`U`, as a function of time, :math:`t`, during molecular dynamics in the NVT ensemble.  (c) Kinetic energy, :math:`K`, during energy minimization.